In September of 2014 a friend of mine, born and raised in Massachusetts, called me up and said “We’re going to Boston”.

 Made to perfection!!!

-The pizza was so unbelievably good that there’s no question as to why the line is usually out the door around lunch time.
+The pizza was so good that there’s no question about why the line is out the door around lunch time.

-For this reason that’s why we beat the crowd and got there around 10am.
+For this reason we got there around 10 am to beat the crowd.

-Another reason this place doesn’t fuck around is because once they run out of pizza dough for the day they just close up shop.
+Another thing about this place is once they run out of pizza dough for the day they just close up shop.